hdouhua/hybrid-mobile-app/AwesomeProject/README.md

 # Awesome Project

-A demo project make of React Native.
+A demo project made of React Native.